kenta-shimizu/httpjava8/README.md

 ## Introduction

-This library is template of Java8+ only Http Server.
+This library is template of Http Server that runs only on Java8+.
 Use to create simple API HTTP Server.